 What do I earn per £1 spent on the card?

-Following a devaluation in January 2016, the HSBC Premier rewards scheme gives 1 point for every £1 spent in the UK and 2 points for every £1 spent abroad.
+The HSBC Premier rewards scheme gives 1 point for every £1 spent in the UK and 2 points for every £1 spent abroad.
 Each point is worth 0.5 airline miles.
 You are therefore getting 0.5 miles per £1 spent in the UK and 1 mile per £1 spent abroad.

 You can transfer your HSBC Premier points into the following airline schemes: